-- 8. Some travel by public transport requires interchange(s) adding to journey times, access issues, inconvenience and cost: similarly this also makes public transport unattractive when people cannot make a direct journey between their origin and destination creating a perceived barrier. - 9.
-People can't get a seat on some public transport services: overcrowding on public transport may only be perceived as an inconvenience for many but for some could lead them to choose to travel by car instead.
-This is particularly the case for vulnerable groups who may have mobility impairments or additional requirements such as parents with pushchairs. - 10.
-Travel by bus or rail is unaffordable for some particularly the unemployed or those on low incomes: these are also likely to be those most dependent on the use of public transport. - 11.
-Some journeys cannot be made by public transport: lack of direct connections means some journeys are not possible by public transport within a reasonable timescale.
-This can affect access to essential services like employment, healthcare and education. - 12.
-Physical access to, and use of the public transport network is a problem or not possible for some users like the elderly, those with disabilities, parents with pushchairs and mobility impaired: who may be amongst those who are most dependent on public transport to access essential services and can also be those who face the greatest physical barriers to using it. - 13.
-Vulnerable groups (e.g. young, elderly, disabled, women, ethnic minorities, etc.) not feeling safe on public transport: these groups are often those who feel the most unsafe when using public transport which can discourage them from using it particularly in the evenings. - 14.
-People do not have full awareness of their public transport options: people that do not know how to find out about public transport information will not know what services they could potentially make use of.
+8. Some travel by public transport requires interchange(s) - adding to journey times, access issues, inconvenience and cost: this also makes public transport unattractive when people cannot make a direct journey between their origin and destination

+9. People can't get a seat on some public transport services: overcrowding on public transport may only be perceived as an inconvenience for many but for some could lead them to choose to travel by car instead.
+This is particularly the case for vulnerable groups who may have mobility impairments or additional requirements such as parents with pushchairs.

+10. Travel by bus or rail is unaffordable for some particularly the unemployed or those on low incomes: these groups are also likely to be those most dependent on public transport.

+11. Some journeys cannot be made by public transport: a lack of connections mean some journeys are not possible by public transport at all, or within a reasonable timescale and is evidenced by higher car ownership in remote rural areas.
+This means that in rural communities and sub-urban settlements there is no alternative transport option to the private car which affects access for work, healthcare, education, training, wellbeing and social activities.

+12. Physical access to, and use of the public transport network is a problem or not possible for some users like the elderly, those with disabilities, parents with pushchairs and mobility impaired: who may be amongst those who are most dependent on public transport to access essential services and can also be those who face the greatest physical barriers to using it

+13. Vulnerable groups (e.g., young, elderly, disabled, women, ethnic minorities, etc.) not feeling safe on public transport: these groups are often those who feel the most unsafe when using public transport which can discourage them from using it particularly in the evenings

+14. People do not have full awareness of their public transport options: people that do not know how to find public transport information will not know what services they could potentially make use of.
 This is likely to be a particular problem for those with learning difficulties or that have a sight or hearing impairment which may make accessing public transport information more challenging.